-- Water the Adenium cutting every three days.
+3. Water the Adenium cuttings every three days.
 The cutting should take root in two to six weeks.
 Apply a liquid fertilizer every two weeks during the growing season.
 Add a slow-release fertilizer in early summer and early fall.
 Adenium should achieve its adult size within three years.

-- Keep Adenium outside in full sun when the temperature is 80 degrees Fahrenheit (27 degrees Celsius) or higher.
-Move the plant to a southern windowsill in cooler weather.
+4. Keep Adenium outside in the full sun when the temperature is 80 degrees Fahrenheit (27 degrees Celsius) or higher.
+Move the plant to a southern windowsill in colder weather.
 Adenium can be killed by prolonged temperatures of 35 degrees Fahrenheit (2 degrees Celsius) or colder.